FDragon07/ConnectionsBot/README.md

 firebase deploy --only firestore
 ```

+Enable authentication in the Firebase console.
+The bot will use the email and password authentication method.
 Then create a user using the `createUser` command.
 This will create a user with the given username and password.

 ```bash